YoungHaKim7/Rust_Tutorial_Full_course/01_Easy_Rust/README.md

   - 다음에서 발췌: Sharma, Rahul.
 ‘The Complete Rust Programming Reference Guide.’
 Packt Publishing
     - https://www.amazon.com/Complete-Rust-Programming-Reference-Guide/dp/1838828109

+- ‘Through lifetimes, the compiler can track places in code where a reference is safe to use, reporting an error at compile time if it's illegal.
+To achieve this, <em><strong>Rust runs a borrow/reference checking algorithm by using these lifetime tags on references to ensure </em></strong>that you can never access a memory address that has been freed.
+It also does this so that you cannot free any pointer while it is being used by some other variable.
+We will go into the details of this in Chapter 5, Memory management and Safety.’

+  - 다음에서 발췌: Sharma, Rahul.
+‘The Complete Rust Programming Reference Guide.’
+Packt Publishing,

 # 한국분이 깔끔하게 정리(Rust공부 로드맵)

 https://gist.github.com/junha1/d68da2537db7d31ef5e871c215dcd068